Navy Log

-Navy Log is an American drama anthology series created by Samuel Gallu that presented stories from the history of the United States Navy.
-This series ran on CBS from September 20, 1955, until September 25, 1956.On October 17, 1956, it moved to ABC, where it aired until September 25, 1958.
+Navy Log is an American television drama anthology series created by Samuel Gallu that presented stories from the history of the United States Navy.
+This series ran on CBS from September 20, 1955, until September 25, 1956.
+On October 17, 1956, it moved to ABC, where it aired until September 25, 1958.
 It changed networks because CBS "could not schedule it to the sponsor's wishes".
 The program aired for a total of three seasons and 104 episodes.